Pomaglumetad: Efficacy and clinical trials

-In 2007, a randomized phase II clinical trial showed that LY-2140023 taken twice daily for 4 weeks improved schizophrenia symptoms as measured with the PANSS and CGI-S when compared to placebo.
-However, post hoc analysis did not demonstrate a statistically significant difference in efficacy between LY-2140023 and olanzapine (positive control) groups.
-The researchers on the clinical trial hypothesized that the lack of significant difference between LY-2140023 and olanzapine on their outcome measures was due to incorrect dosage of LY-2140023, and that the optimal therapeutic dose was yet to be determined.
+In 2007, a randomized phase II clinical trial showed that pomaglumetad methionil taken twice daily for 4 weeks improved schizophrenia symptoms as measured with the PANSS and CGI-S when compared to placebo.
+However, post hoc analysis did not demonstrate a statistically significant difference in efficacy between pomaglumetad methionil and olanzapine (positive control) groups.
+The researchers on the clinical trial hypothesized that the lack of significant difference between pomaglumetad methionil and olanzapine on their outcome measures was due to incorrect dosage of pomaglumetad methionil, and that the optimal therapeutic dose was yet to be determined.

-A second randomized, double-blind, placebo- and active-controlled clinical trial gave schizophrenia patients various doses (5, 20, 40, or 80 mg) of LY-2140023 monohydrate twice daily, yet none of the four doses were found to be more efficacious than placebo on measures of PANSS total score.
+A second randomized, double-blind, placebo- and active-controlled clinical trial gave schizophrenia patients various doses (5, 20, 40, or 80 mg) of pomaglumetad methionil monohydrate twice daily, yet none of the four doses were found to be more efficacious than placebo on measures of PANSS total score.
 However, the results of this study were considered inconclusive because neither the LY-2140023 or the olanzapine (active control) groups demonstrated significant differences in treatment as compared to the placebo.
-Due to the possibility of a heightened placebo response that may have reduced the ability to detect a significant response to the drug across the LY-2140023 and olanzapine groups, clinical studies of the drug's efficacy were continued.
+Due to the possibility of a heightened placebo response that may have reduced the ability to detect a significant response to the drug across the pomaglumetad methionil and olanzapine groups, clinical studies of the drug's efficacy were continued.

-A phase II, multicenter, randomized, parallel, active-controlled study with an open-label design was conducted in 2013 to investigate tolerability, efficacy and adverse effects of long-term treatment with LY-2140023.
-Patients receiving LY-2140023 were compared to patients receiving other antipsychotic medications, including olanzapine, risperidone, and aripiprazole, for a 24-week treatment phase and optional 28-week extension phase.
+A phase II, multicenter, randomized, parallel, active-controlled study with an open-label design was conducted in 2013 to investigate tolerability, efficacy and adverse effects of long-term treatment with pomaglumetad methionil.
+Patients receiving pomaglumetad methionil were compared to patients receiving other antipsychotic medications, including olanzapine, risperidone, and aripiprazole, for a 24-week treatment phase and optional 28-week extension phase.
 Researchers found that over the initial 6–8 weeks of treatment, the improvement on the PANSS did not differ between groups.
-At later time points, it was found that the groups receiving the antipsychotic medications showed significantly greater improvement than the LY-2140023 group.
+At later time points, it was found that the groups receiving the antipsychotic medications showed significantly greater improvement than the pomaglumetad methionil group.

 Tolerability and side effects

-LY-2140023 has generally been found to be safe and tolerable.
+Pomaglumetad methionil has generally been found to be safe and tolerable.
 The most common treatment-emergent adverse effects reported with use of the drug include insomnia, nausea, headache, somnolence, affect lability and blood creatine phosphokinase increase.
-No clinically significant changes in vital signs or worsening of extrapyramidal symptoms were reported in association with LY-2140023 use during an initial phase II clinical trial.
+No clinically significant changes in vital signs or worsening of extrapyramidal symptoms were reported in association with pomaglumetad methionil use during an initial phase II clinical trial.
 However, a second, multicenter study reported four patients experiencing convulsions, suggesting a potential for increased risk of seizures during treatment.
-A long-term study found that there was no statistically significant difference in the time to discontinuation of use due to lack of tolerability between patients using LY-2140023 and other antipsychotic medications.
+A long-term study found that there was no statistically significant difference in the time to discontinuation of use due to lack of tolerability between patients using pomaglumetad methionil and other antipsychotic medications.

-Mild weight loss has also been associated with LY-2140023.
+Mild weight loss has also been associated with pomaglumetad methionil.
 In patients receiving 40 mg twice daily, a 0.51 kg weight reduction was observed after 4 weeks of treatment.